-The chat was sponsored Network Rail, by the owner and infrastructure manager of most of the rail network in England, Scotland and Wales.
-Network Rail is promoting safety for all at the 6,000 level crossings in Britain.
+There are around 6,000 level crossings in Britain and Network Rail, the owner and infrastructure manager of most of the rail network in England, Scotland and Wales, is promoting safety at all of them.
 There have been more than 2,000 incidents involving 16- to 24-year-olds at level crossings over the past 6 years.
 Check out the Network Rail site to learn more.

 It’s a worry with teens, often distracted with phones, earphones in, hoodies up… Also new drivers… @missielizzieb